bch0w/simutils/seisflows/tutorial/README.txt

 ################################################################################

-STEP 4: INITATE SEISFLOWS3 (OPTIONAL)
+STEP 4: INITATE SEISFLOWS3 AND DEBUG MODE (OPTIONAL)

 ################################################################################

-* We first want to initiate a SeisFlows3 working directory and have a look at all the different directories
+* We first want to initiate a SeisFlows3 working directory to have a look at an SF3 working state

-* To initiate SeisFlows we can use the init command, to see what it does we can run with the -h (help) flag (i.e., $ sf init -h)

 (1) The init command starts a SeisFlows workflow but does not submit any jobs.